 Showing 1-2 of 2 Results

-Markos & Eleni Kounalakis Chair in Honor of Constantine Mitsotakis and, Professor of Classics and, by courtesy, of Philosophy
+Markos & Eleni Kounalakis Chair in Honor of Constantine Mitsotakis, Professor of Political Science, of Classics and, by courtesy, of Philosophy

 BioJosiah Ober, the Constantine Mitsotakis Chair in the School of Humanities and Sciences, specializes in the areas of ancient and modern political theory and historical institutionalism.
 His primary appointment is in Political Science; he holds a secondary appointment in the Classics and a courtesy appointment in Philosophy.
 His most recent book, Demopolis: Democracy before liberalism in theory and practice, was published by Cambridge University Press in 2017.
 His ongoing work focuses on rationality (ancient and modern), the theory and practice of democracy, and the politics of knowledge and innovation, Recent articles and working papers seek to explain economic growth and inequality in the ancient Greek world, the relationship between democracy and dignity, and the aggregation of expertise.